🏥Identity Posture Score

 You can see more information about your organization's current Identity Posture Score, as well as the score's trends over time, on your Dashboard.

 There are no settings related to the Identity Posture Score and it cannot be customized directly.
-To learn more about tuning checks, which can impact the number of users failing a check and thus indirectly you Identity Posture Score, please refer to our Check documentation.
+To learn more about tuning checks, which can impact the number of users failing a check and thus, indirectly the Identity Posture Score, please refer to our documentation on customizing checks.

 Why should I fix my organization's identity posture?